zachSykes/ass-0-operationsOn2numbers/README.md

 git clone https://github.com/fdu-3307/example-1-operationsOn2numbers.git  whateverDirectoryNameYouWantStuffToBeClonedInto

 Now you can import the project into STS via
-File --> Import --> General --> Existing Projects into Workspace , then follow the wizard
+File --> Import --> General --> Projects from Folder or Archive Select the directory that you cloned into, click Finish

+then follow the wizard

 ## How to create dynamic UML diagrams (class diagram) via ObjectAid UML
 ### Install ObjectAid UML plugin to your STS via